 After the first turn is complete, add all your sesame seeds and mix them into the dough by cutting them in the dough with your fingers.
 If things feel a bit dry, add just a tad of water.
 I had to add about a tablespoon or so.

 - 9:40am – Turn 3

 - 10:40am – Turn 5

 - 11:40am – 3:00pm – Rest on counter untouched

 At 3:00pm the dough in my bowl had risen at least 30% and there was some serious fermentation going on.
 Shaking the bowl a bit had the dough jiggling around, nice and full of air pockets.

 Pre-shape – 3:15pm

-Lightly dust two linen lined bowls with white rice flour.
+Lightly dust two linen-lined bowls or proofing baskets with white rice flour.
 These bowls will hold our fermenting dough overnight to proof.